 A February 2009 GAO report examined state service contracting procedures regarding transparency, competitiveness, and oversight, and found that the state requirements generally addressed each of these areas.
 (GAO-09-277).
 The GAO issued two recommendations to the BLM: 1) To develop written procedures for Good Neighbor timber sales in collaboration with each state to better ensure accountability for federal timber; and 2) To document how prior experiences with Good Neighbor projects offer ways to enhance the use of the authority in the future and make such information available to current and prospective users of the authority.
-The BLM's Forest and Woodlands Division is working to complete a final corrective action plan incorporating these suggestions by the end of the 2009 calendar year.
+The BLM's Forest and Woodlands Division completed the final corrective action plan incorporating these suggestions in September of 2010.

-S. 1122
+S. 375

-S. 1122 provides for the Secretaries of Agriculture and Interior to enter into agreements and contracts with state foresters in any state west of the 100th meridian, to provide forest, rangeland, and watershed restoration and protection services on National Forest System land or BLM land.
-The success that the BLM experienced in using the Good Neighbor authority in Colorado as a cross-boundary management tool would be available under S. 1122 to all BLM-managed lands throughout the west.
+S. 375 provides for the Secretaries of Agriculture and Interior to enter into cooperative agreements and contracts with state foresters in any state west of the 100th meridian, to provide forest, rangeland, and watershed restoration and protection services on National Forest System land or BLM land.
+The success that the BLM experienced in using the Good Neighbor authority in Colorado as a cross-boundary management tool would be available under S. 375 to all BLM-managed lands throughout the west.
 The authority provided by the bill is discretionary; each BLM office could determine on a case-by-case basis whether or not the Good Neighbor authority is a desirable option.
 All Good Neighbor projects would be undertaken in conformance with land use plans and comply with the National Environmental Policy Act, if applicable.

-Section 3a of the bill addresses cooperative agreements.
-The BLM suggests an amendment to the language to add "notwithstanding the Federal Grants and Cooperative Agreements Act."
-Without this clarifying amendment, the BLM would be concerned about its ability to use agreements with the state rather than contracts.
+Section 3(a) of the bill would authorize the Secretary to enter into a cooperative agreement or contract with a state Forester.
+For clarification, the BLM suggests an amendment to the language to add "notwithstanding the Federal Grants and Cooperative Agreements Act."

-The provisions in section 3b authorize services to include activities that treat insect-infected trees; reduce hazardous fuels; and any other activities to restore or improve forest, rangeland, and watershed health, including fish and wildlife habitat.
+The provisions in section 3(b) authorize services to include activities that treat insect-infected trees; reduce hazardous fuels; and any other activities to restore or improve forest, rangeland, and watershed health, including fish and wildlife habitat.
 There is no requirement that the BLM-managed lands be adjacent to state or private lands to be eligible for services.
 This expansion of authority could be beneficial in watershed restoration projects where state and Federal lands might not be immediately adjacent to one another, but are within the same watershed.
 Accordingly, this expanded authority could enhance the effectiveness of landscape-scale treatment.